kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 ### §298.66   Reporting exemption for State collection of data.

-\(a\) The Office of Airline Information may exempt a commuter air carrier from the reporting requirements of §298.61 of this part if a State government collects the information specified in that section and provides it to the Department by the dates specified.
+\(a\) The Office of Airline Information may exempt a commuter air carrier from the reporting requirements of [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.61   Reporting of traffic statistics.|§298.61]] of this part if a State government collects the information specified in that section and provides it to the Department by the dates specified.
 The data provided to the Department in this manner must be at least as reliable as if they were collected by the Department directly.

 \(b\) The Office of Airline Information will provide assistance to any State agency interested in participating in this exemption program.